idxbroker/wordpress-plugin/README.md

 Internet Data Exchange, or IDX, is a type of data feed provided by your MLS.
 This data feed typically (but not always) mirrors the data available on your MLS's website.
 IMPress for IDX Broker IDX Broker connects to this data feed automatically, maps the necessary fields, and then adds forms, scripts, etc, giving you a way to add html links and widgets to you website(s).

 ### Do I need an IDX Broker Lite or Platinum account in order to use this plugin? ###
 Yes.
 IMPress for IDX Broker manages your IDX feed by building forms, results, and property details pages that match your website or blog design.
 All IDX feeds require approval from a local board or MLS.
-If you are not a member of a local board or MLS, or your MLS does not provide an IDX data feed, then you will be unable to add IMPress for IDX Broker plugin functionality to your WordPress site.
-[Read more about our MLS coverage.](http://www.idxbroker.com/idx_mls_coverage) Note that some MLS's may charge you a separate fee for access to your IDX feed.
+If you are not a member of a local board or MLS, or your MLS does not provide an IDX data feed, then you will be unable to add IMPress for IDX Broker plugin functionality to your WordPress site. <a href="http://www.idxbroker.com/idx_mls_coverage">Read more about our MLS coverage.</a> Note that some MLS's may charge you a separate fee for access to your IDX feed.

 ### Does IDX Broker require a long-term contract? ###
 No. IDX Broker requires a month-to-month agreement only.
 There are three monthly account levels - Agent ($39.99+), Team ($69.99+), and Office ($98.99+).